-John Byrum practices in the Administrative and Regulatory, Appellate, Business and Corporate, Litigation, and Environmental law groups, litigating cases for businesses and individuals in state and federal courts and in mediation and arbitration proceedings.
+John practices in the Administrative & Public Utilities, Appellate Law, Corporate & Business Transactions, Litigation & Dispute Resolution, and Environmental & Alternative Energy practice groups, litigating cases for businesses and individuals in state and federal courts and in mediation and arbitration proceedings.
 These include commercial contract, employment, and related actions as well as civil and criminal administrative enforcement proceedings.

 John represents developers, financial institutions, public utilities, retailers, wholesalers and individuals in civil litigation and state and federal administrative proceedings.
 He has tried cases in circuit courts throughout the Commonwealth and before the Virginia State Corporation Commission and has handled more than 100 appeals before the Court of Appeals of Virginia, the Virginia Supreme Court, and the U.S. Court of Appeals for the Fourth Circuit.